seanwhs/Plans/Coding-with-AI/Part-I—The-Vibe-Coding-Illusion.md

 * Observable
 * Scalable
 * Cost-efficient
-* Aligned with business requirements
+* Aligned with intent

 The bottleneck has shifted upward.

-Engineering judgment now determines value.
+From implementation → to evaluation.

+From coding → to engineering judgment.

 ---